 And you remember this mindfulness of goodwill: the principle that you don't want to harm yourself, you don't want to harm others.
 This is important.
-All too often we view our emotions as something real, as a message from deep inside that this is what we really believe or how we really feel about something.
-But when you understand that all emotions are fabricated, either through past actions or present actions, you have the freedom not to identify with them.
+All too often we view our emotions as something real, as a message from deep inside that this is what we really believe about something, or how we really feel about something.

+But when you understand that all these things are fabricated, either through past actions or present actions, you have the freedom not to identify with them.
 You have the freedom to fabricate or to shape the present in a new way.
-That's a very useful freedom.
+That's an important freedom.

-To get the most out of it, we use the Buddha's teachings on the noble eightfold path, particularly right resolve, as our guide.
+And we use the Buddha's teachings on the eightfold path, particularly right resolve, as our guide.
 We resolve on goodwill, the principle that we don't want to harm anybody.
-Even though there are members of the committee that seem intent on harming others or in some sense harming ourselves, we want to strengthen the better members of the committee so that they can win out, so that the choices we do make are skillful, and our original intention to be harmless gets actualized in our thoughts, words, and deeds.
+Even though there are members of the committee that seem intent on harming others or in some sense harming ourselves, we want to strengthen the other members of the committee so that they can win out, so that the choices we do make are skillful.
+And our original intention to be harmless actually gets actualized in our thoughts, words, and deeds.